 The code can actually be ported to use 2 double precision floating points instead of a scalar and thus to round 2 values at once.

 Today's X86 CPUs will most likely all have SSSE3, SSE4.1, and SSE4.2 extensions, so you won't need these tricks today.
 However, they could still be handly if you target a baseline SSE2 ISA or some totally different ISA that provides unbalanced SIMD instructions.
-In addition, if you will find similar tricks in portable SIMD libraries, that all provide a good baseline of operations without having to worry whether it's native or emulated.
+In addition, you will most likely find similar tricks in portable SIMD libraries that all provide a good baseline of operations without having to worry about SIMD ISA level.